KILTprotocol/kilt-workshop-101/verification.md

 * You'll take an `AttestedClaim` object given to you by a <span class="label-role claimer">claimer</span>;
 * You'll verify that its data is correct;
-* You'll verify that the corresponding attestation hash exists on-chain and is not revoked.
+* You'll verify that the attestation hash exists on-chain and is not revoked.

+> 💡 An `AttestedClaim` object is also called a Credential: it is what claimers persent to verifiers upon request.

 ## Get an `AttestedClaim` object

 You can either:

-* take the `AttestedClaim` object you've generated in the previous step as an <span class="label-role attester">attester</span>;
+* Take the `AttestedClaim` object you've generated in the previous step as an <span class="label-role attester">attester</span>;
-* or if you're in a workshop, ask another participant to send you their `AttestedClaim` object.
+* Or if you're in a workshop, ask another participant to send you their `AttestedClaim` object.

 In the following, we'll refer to it as `<attestedClaimJSON>`.